 Very young carrots just need to be scrubbed clean and topped and tailed.
 Older carrots may need to be be peeled (but try not to take too much off, as most of the nutrients are stored just beneath the skin) as well as topped and tailed.

-Wash your carrots, cut the green tops off and store them in a plastic bag in the fridge.
+Wash your carrots, cut the green tops off and store them in the fridge – these make a great carrot top pesto.
 To keep them extra crisp, you can take this a step further and immerse them in a sealed tupperware of cold water in the fridge.
 Make sure you change the water every few days.

 Grate raw and use to make carrot cake or coleslaw.
-Slice into ribbons with a peeler for a salad.
-Slice into chunks and roast (roasts in 30-35 minutes).
-Cut into batons and steam (5-6 minutes) or boil (5-7 minutes).
+Peel into ribbons with a peeler for a salad.
+Slice into chunks and roast (30-35 mins).
+Cut into batons and steam (5-6 mins) or boil (5-7 mins).

 Try parsnip or turnip.